Report from October 2017 Science Gateways Bootcamp

 “I look forward to my week at the Bootcamp and working with science gateway developers and project managers because it is an area that I rarely get to work with and learn about.
 During the week, my primary goal is to get those developers and project managers to think about their gateway as a business opportunity.
 It is exciting to watch everyone evaluate their work in an entirely new way!”

-You can learn more about the Science Gateways Bootcamp here if you think that you or someone you know might benefit from attending.
+You can learn more about the Science Gateways Bootcamp here (or check out the short video below) if you think that you or someone you know might benefit from attending.
 The Bootcamp is offered twice yearly at no cost to participants (travel, hotel, and a handful of dinners are not included).
 The next Bootcamp will be offered in Spring of 2018.
 Be sure to sign up for our newsletter to stay updated on upcoming Bootcamp dates as well as other opportunities to engage with SGCI!